Summer Travel and Research Grants

 Failure to submit all required materials promptly will result in the application being excluded from consideration.

 Complete applications will be considered by a committee of institute fellows and directors, and decisions will be announced in writing within six weeks of the submission deadline.
 Please note that application materials will not be returned.

 Terms & Conditions

-Grant recipients are required to obtain the proper permissions for international travel from the Notre Dame International prior to payment of awarded funds.
-The grant recipient is also required to submit a complete Health Questionnaire and to attend all required orientations.
+Grant recipients are required to obtain the proper permissions for international travel from Notre Dame International prior to payment of awarded funds.
 Once awarded, the funding must be used to conduct the project as proposed in the application (to the best of the recipient’s ability).
 Nanovic-sponsored travel may not interfere with class attendance or completion of final exams as scheduled.

 Funded research trips must be completed by the beginning of the next academic year.

 Combined funding from this grant and other sources may not exceed the project’s total budget, and applicants must promptly inform the Nanovic Institute of additional funding received at any point from application submission through completion of the trip.
 Recipients must return any paid funds if they cancel the trip and must repay any nonrefundable expenses incurred by the Nanovic Institute (i.e. airfare directly paid) if cancellation is not due to documented illness or another justifying circumstance.

 After conducting the project, grant recipients must provide the Nanovic Institute with reporting materials according to guidelines supplied in the grant packet, including scans of all flight and lodging receipts for the trip.